James Kinloch Kilby

 Born: 1870; Died: 1950; Married: Beatrice Southwell

-James was one of the five children born (1870) to Robert and Jane Kilby (nee Webster) of 'Lands End', and thus one of the third generation of Kilbys in the district.
+James was one of the four children born (1870) to Robert Kilby and Jane Kilby (nee Webster) of 'Lands End', and thus one of the third generation of Kilbys in the district.
+[Jane had one child before she married James].
 When he was twenty one he became an apprentice carpenter to Fred Young, well known Queanbeyan builder and architect.
 James worked on the Yarralumla Homestead under Young's supervision.
 Two of his siblings were to become more closely associated with 'Yarralumla' later on.

 In 1895 James applied for conditional purchase of 222 acres on the Murrumbidgee River, which included the Ginninderra Falls (Portion 7, Parish of Weetangera).
 There he began building a weatherboard house with yards, sheds and an orchard - and called his property 'The Falls'.
 Two adjacent Portions amounting to 625 acres were added later on.